EC3

 - Inspect defrost thermostat/thermal fuse: Locate the thermostat clipped to the evaporator tubing.
 Test continuity when the thermostat is cold (below its closing temperature).
 Replace if open when cold.

-- Check wiring and connectors: Inspect the harness from heater and thermostat back to the control board for burns, loose connections, or breaks.
+- Check wiring and connectors: Inspect the harness from the heater and thermostat back to the control board for burns, loose connections, or breaks.

-- If heater and thermostat test good: The defrost relay or logic on the main control board may be faulty.
+- If the heater and thermostat test good: The defrost relay or logic on the main control board may be faulty.
 Replacement of the main control board is typically required.

-- Manual defrost: As a temporary measure, allow the unit to defrost fully by unplugging and leaving the door open with towels to catch water.
+- Manual defrost: As a temporary measure, allow the unit to defrost fully by unplugging it and leaving the door open with towels to catch water.
 Do not use sharp tools to chip ice.

 Advertisements